theodi/open-data-licensing/schema/introduction.md

 The vocabulary does not provide a definition of dataset.
 This is intentionally under-specified to support the use of the vocabulary in a number of ways.
 The existing [Dublin Core](http://dublincore.org/documents/dcmi-terms/) terms (`dct:rights` and `dct:license`) can be used to relate a dataset to a `odrs:RightsStatement` or a licence.

 Similarly, this vocabulary intentionally does not attempt to support the machine-readable description of the terms of a specific license.
-This is already adequately covered by the [ccRel](http://creativecommons.org/ns) vocabulary.
+This is already adequately covered by the [ccRel](http://creativecommons.org/ns) and [ODRL](http://www.w3.org/community/odrl/) vocabularies.

+The ODRS vocabulary is aimed at supporting a simple, common case of publishing open data using standard licenses.
+However it is compatible with efforts to create machine-readable expressions of licenses and policies.
+Additional notes on the [use cases that have guided the design of the vocabulary](https://github.com/theodi/open-data-licensing/wiki/Use-cases) can be found in the project wiki.

 ## Schema Diagram

 The following diagram shows the key resources, relationships and properties defined by this vocabulary.

 ![Schema diagram](diagram.png)

+## Recent Changes

+For a full history of changes view [the source files in github](https://github.com/theodi/open-data-licensing/tree/master/schema).

+The following lists highlights some of the key recent changes:

+* 29/07/2013 -- Added links to L4LOD, LIMO and ODRL vocabularies in the Related Work section and links to Use Cases.